Global Health Concentration

 *Please Note: The research thesis must focus on a global health related topic outside of the U.S. (or domestically through an appropriate venue).
 Thesis hours will vary by division.

-Students in the global health concentration are encouraged to complete an international field experience/capstone project or to identify an appropriate alternative.
-The latter choice includes working with an international NGO, a global health agency, or an ethnic community in the U.S. Students should consult with their divisional field practicum coordinator when arranging the field experience/capstone project.
-For more information and to explore practica options, please visit the Practica section of our website.
+Students in the global health concentration are encouraged to complete an international Applied Practice Experience/capstone project or to identify an appropriate alternative.
+The latter choice includes working with an international NGO, a global health agency, or an ethnic community in the U.S. Students should consult with their divisional Applied Practice Experience coordinator when arranging the Applied Practice Experience/capstone project.
+For more information and to explore Applied Practice Experience options, please visit the Applied Practice Experience homepage.

 At the conclusion of the concentration, students will be able to: